aelalaily/Sogeti/README.md

 1. [Python 3.x](https://www.python.org/downloads/)
 2. [Selenium](https://pypi.org/project/selenium/)
 3. Google Chrome
-4. ChromeDriver (included in the repo, could be overwritten to be compatible with the installed version of Chrome)
+4. ChromeDriver (included in repo, can be overwritten for compatibility with the installed version of Chrome)

 # Setup
 1. Clone the repository:

 `git clone <repository-url>`

 2. Install the Python package `requests`:

 `pip install requests`